 resourcesfolder: Contains other resources such as movies, sounds, etc.

 .js files.
 Remember, it is an open source app/OS, so it is coded by many different people.
-Therefore the apps are often created according to different patterns and coding styles!

 Note: This is the general layout for Gaia apps.
 Your own web apps only actually require a